openlab-at-city-tech/openlab/wp-content/plugins/wti-like-post/readme.txt

 In total there are 6 styles available.
 If you still need a different one, then place thumbs up/down images of same file name and same size.

 == Changelog ==

+= 1.4.6 =
+* Added more checks for XSS issue on plugin admin settings page
+* Set default voting period to once

 = 1.4.5 =
 * Fixed XSS issue on plugin admin settings page